epics-base/pvxs/documentation/securepva.rst

       EPICS network.
     - In practice it simply makes a hash of the public key, as the public key has a one-to-one relationship to the private key.
-    - An EPICS agent keeps the private key in a separate PKCS#12 file to the certificate so that it can be used to generate new certificate when the old one expires and will retain the same SKID on the network.
+    - An EPICS agent keeps the private key in a separate key file to the certificate so that it can be used to generate a new certificate when the old one expires and will retain the same SKID on the network.
 You can’t generate a new certificate with the same SKID while a prior one has not ``EXPIRED`` or been ``REVOKED``.
     - when we show the SKID of a certificate issuer we use only the first 8 characters of the hexadecimal hash.